-This document presents a site-wide groundwater monitoring plan to be implemented concurrent with the final corrective measures at the former General Motors Corporation (GM) Martin Luther King Jr. Boulevard (MLK) facility, Anderson, Indiana (IND 980 700 801).
+This document presents a site-wide groundwater monitoring plan to be implemented concurrent with the final corrective measures at the former Motors Liquidation Company (MLC) Dr. Martin Luther King Jr. Boulevard (MLK) facility, Anderson, Indiana (IND 980 700 801).
 This plan is submitted to the Indiana Department of Environmental Management (IDEM) in support of ongoing Resource Conservation and Recovery Act (RCRA) Corrective Action at the site.
+A draft version of this plan was submitted to the IDEM in March 2008.
+This final version of the plan includes revisions recommended by the IDEM in correspondence dated May 2, 2008 and March 16, 2010 and additional sampling agreed to by MLC and the IDEM.